Akarsh7021/Library-Management-System-Springboot/setup.md

 2. Navigate to the downloaded source code, ensuring you are in the folder containing `gradlew`(`.bat`)
 3. Run the Gradle build
     1. On Windows: `.\gradlew.bat bootRun`
-    2. On Unix-like Systems: `./gradlew build`
+   2. On Unix-like Systems: `./gradlew bootRun`
 4. Connect your web browser to http://localhost:8080/

 To stop the server, focus the terminal window and press `^c` (Ctrl+C).